jw-meelogic/vanilla-mocha-doom/README.md

 2. `build-jar.sh` which will build a JAR file.
 You can then run the JAR file as such:

-   `java -jar mochadoom.jar -iwad wads/DOOM1.WAD`.
+   `java -jar build/libs/mochadoom.jar -iwad wads/DOOM1.WAD`.

    This is the preferred way for distributing a Mocha Doom executable.